GeotrekCE/Geotrek-admin/docs/advanced-configuration.rst

             'PRIVATE_KEY_SERVER_CLIENT': '<your private key server / client>', }

-2. Load lists for category, activity and problem magnitude :
+2. Load lists for category and problem magnitude :

     .. code-block :: python

         geotrek loaddata /opt/geotrek-admin/lib/python*/site-packages/geotrek/feedback/fixtures/basic.json

+3. Load lists for activities and/or report statuses :

+    .. code-block :: python

+        geotrek sync_suricate --activities_only --statuses_only -v 2

 3. To make these lists available for your Geotrek-rando, run `sync_rando` (see :ref:`synchronization <synchronization-section>`)

+4. Load alerts from Suricate (located in your bounding box) :

+    .. code-block :: python

+        geotrek sync_suricate -v 2

+Be aware that, when enabling Suricate support, **reports created in Geotrek-Admin will not be saved to the database, they will only be sent to Suricate**.
+Reports are only saved when synchronized back from Suricate.
+Therefore, you should run the synchronization command after creating a report.

 Anonymize feedback reports
 ---------------------------